EPCCed/eidf-docs/docs/services/s3/getting-started.md

 !!!
 Tip "Troubleshooting: `aws: [ERROR]: An error occurred (ParamValidation): usage: aws s3 cp <LocalPath> <S3Uri> or <S3Uri> <LocalPath> or <S3Uri> <S3Uri>`"

     This error can occur if the bucket name does not have the `s3://` URI prefix.

+!!!
+Info "Object (key) naming"

+    The AWS S3 documentation on [Naming Amazon S3 objects](https://docs.aws.amazon.com/AmazonS3/latest/userguide/object-keys.html) states that a key can be a sequence of UTF-8-encoded characters, with a mazimum length of 1,024 bytes.
+Key names are case-sensitive.

 Now, list the contents of the bucket: